david-cortes/contextualbandits/README.md

 This Python package contains implementations of methods from different papers dealing with the contextual bandit problem, as well as adaptations from typical multi-armed bandits strategies.
 It aims to provide an easy way to prototype and compare ideas, to reproduce research papers that don't provide easily-available implementations of their proposed algorithms, and to serve as a guide in learning about contextual bandits.

-The implementations of online algorithms are all described in the paper _Adapting multi-armed bandits policies to contextual bandits scenarios_:
+The implementations details of the online algorithms here are all described in the paper _Adapting multi-armed bandits policies to contextual bandits scenarios_:
 [https://arxiv.org/abs/1811.04383](https://arxiv.org/abs/1811.04383)

 Paper can be cited as